Easy DIY Fall Leaf Art On Canvas

 I liked the brown leaves much better.
 I let the stain dry while I worked on the next step.

-It occurred to me the next morning that the six canvases would look better mounted on a larger canvas, which, fortunately, I already had.
+It occurred to me the next morning that the six canvases would look better mounted on a larger canvas, an 16 X 20-inch, which, fortunately, I already had.

 Supplies needed:

-• fabric of choice, large enough to turn back at least 2 inches on all four sides
+• fabric of choice, large enough to turn back at least 2 inches on all four sides.
+Fortunately, I had a piece of light cotton fabric in my fabric stash.

 • staple gun to attach the fabric to wood on canvas; a staple gun is an indispensable tool